 Type of Revenue/User Unit/Descr 2023 Rate (No Tax) Comments Site Alteration Exception Waiver N/A N/A Subject to recovery of all actual third party costs.
 Site Alteration Normal Farm Practices Waiver N/A N/A Subject to recovery of all actual third party costs.
 May be required to provide a Security Deposit at the discretion of the Designated Official.
 Site Alteration Permit Application Fee - Minor Administrative Fee \$1,000 Non-refundable and due at the application submission for the coordination and administration of an application.
 Subject to recovery of all actual third party costs.
 Site Alteration Permit Security Deposit - Minor Security Deposit \$3,000 Due prior to permit issuance.
 Site Alteration Permit Application - Standard Administrative Fee \$2,000 Non-refundable and due at the application submission for the coordination and administration of an application.
-Subject to recovery of all actual third party costs.
+Subject to recovery of all actual third party 45.000 costs.
 Site Alteration Permit Security Deposit - Standard Security Deposit \$5,000 Due prior to permit issuance.
 Site Alteration Permit Application - Large Administrative Fee \$3,500 Non-refundable and due at the application submission for the coordination and administration of an application.
 Subject to recovery of all actual third party costs.
-Site Alteration Permit Security Deposit - Large Security Deposit \$10,000 Due prior to permit issuance.
-Site Alteration Permit Application - Major Administrative Fee \$5,000 Non-refundable and due at the application submission for the coordination and administration of an application.
+Site Alteration Permit Security \$10,000 Due prior to permit issuance.
+Security Deposit - Large Site Alteration Permit Deposit Administrative \$5,000 Non-refundable and due at the application Application - Major Fee ψ5,000 submission for the coordination and administration of an application.
 Subject to recovery of all actual third party costs.
 Site Alteration Permit Security Deposit - Major Security Deposit To be Determined by the Designated Official Due prior to permit issuance.
-Site Alteration Permit Service Fee Per cubic metre \$0.24 per cubic metre Applicable for Minor, Standard, Large, and Major applications.
-Violation Fees N/A N/A Double all application fees.
-Inspector Attendance at a property as a result of a verified violation Per site attendance \$150 Per site attendance by the Inspector as a result of a verified violation Permit Renewal Fee N/A N/A 50% of the original application fees.
+Site Alteration Permit Service Per cubic \$0.24 per Applicable for Minor, Standard, Large, and Fee Violation Fees metre N/A cubic metre N/A Major applications.
+Double all application fees.
+Inspector Attendance at a Per site \$150 Per site attendance by the Inspector as a property as a result of a verified violation attendance ΨΙΟΟ result of a verified violation Permit Renewal Fee N/A N/A 50% of the original application fees.

-The Applicant is responsible for actual third party costs incurred by the Township for processing the application.
+\The Applicant is responsible for actual third party costs incurred by the Township for processing the application.

-Security Deposit funds are held by the Township and will be returned to the applicant upon fulfilment of all Permit Conditions.
+\\ Security Deposit funds are held by the Township and will be returned to the applicant upon fulfilment of all Permit Conditions.
 Securities may be drawn upon at the direction of the Designated Official, where necessary, to ensure compliance with the conditions of the permit.
 This includes any costs incurred by the Township related to enforcement of the permit conditions or the Site Alteration By-law.
 If the funds are drawn upon, the applicant is required to top of the funds to the amount determined in Schedule "B" or as determined by the Designated Official.

-The Township may recover its costs of remedying a violation of this By-law by invoicing the Owner, by instituting court proceedings or by adding the cost, including interest, to the tax roll, and the exercise of any other available remedy.
+\\\ The Township may recover its costs of remedying a violation of this By-law by invoicing the Owner, by instituting court proceedings or by adding the cost, including interest, to the tax roll, and the exercise of any other available remedy.